Michael Mallin: Easter Rising

 When Connolly was inducted into the Irish Republican Brotherhood (IRB) in January 1916, Mallin began preparing ICA members for the imminent armed revolution.
 In the week before the operation he communicated orders to the ICA members throughout the city.
 On Easter Monday, Mallin departed from Liberty Hall at 11:30 am to take up a position at St Stephen's Green with a small force of ICA men and women.
 Upon arriving at the park they ordered civilians out of it, dug trenches, erected kitchen and first aid stations, and built barricades in the surrounding streets.
 Constance Markievicz arrived and was originally thought to have been appointed Mallin's second-in-command, but later evidence pointed to this role belonging to Captain Christopher Poole, with Markievicz being third-in-command.

 Mallin planned to occupy the Shelbourne Hotel, located on the north-east side of the park, but insufficient manpower prevented him from doing so.
 This would prove disastrous for the revolutionaries as the British Army during the subsequent fighting was able to occupy the upper floors of the hotel on Monday night.
 Early Tuesday morning the British Army forces in the Shelbourne began firing down on the encamped rebels.
 Under intense fire, Mallin ordered his troops to retreat to the Royal College of Surgeons on the west side of the park.
 The garrison remained in the barricaded building for the remainder of the week.
 By Thursday it was cut off from the rebel headquarters at the General Post Office (GPO), and running out of food and ammunition.

+As the evacuation of Stephen's Green was ongoing Mallin had a close call.
+Margaret Skinnider records in her autobiography that "I had ridden ahead to report to Commandant Mallin, and while he stood listening to me, a bullet whizzed through his hat.
+He took it off, looked at it without comment, and put it on again".

 On Sunday 30 April 1916, just one week after the commencement of the Easter Rising and the declaration of the Irish Republic, Commandant Michael Mallin, Chief of Staff of the Irish Citizen Army was ordered to surrender his garrison at the College of Surgeons, St. Stephen's Green.
 The order to surrender was signed by James Connolly and P.H Pearse, delivered to Mallin by Nurse Elizabeth O'Farrell.